jldec/bun-aws-getcolo/aws-ec2.md

 Your browser should now show something like `Hello from http://tokyo-1.jldec.me`.

 ### Turn off ipv4
-Look for the toggle to turn off "Auto-assign public IP" in the "Manage IP addresses" action.
+Look for the toggle to turn off 'Auto-assign public IP' in the 'Manage IP addresses' action.
 Make a note of the ipv6 address for the instance.

 ### Add ipv6 CIDR route for the tunnel